marioamz/State-of-the-Unions/README.md

 Chunking.ipynb
 - Author: Mario
-- Purpose: ___
+- Purpose: Exploration of different approaches to noun phrases.
 - Lines of Code: ~100

 Topic_Model.ipynb
-- Author:
+- Author: Mario
-- Purpose:
+- Purpose: Exploration of different methods to deploy the topic modeling approach pioneered by the paper.
 - Lines of Code: ~30

 pipeline.ipynb
-- Author:
+- Author: Mario
-- Purpose:
+- Purpose: Early version of the pipeline
 - Lines of Code: ~27

 utils.py
-- Author:
+- Author: Mario and Aleister
-- Purpose:
+- Purpose: Functions for building co-occurrence matrix, calculating pairwise similarity, identifying semantic networks and clusters, and LDA functions.
 - Lines of Code: ~500

 pipeline_preprocessing_regex.ipynb